Should I read the Book of Mormon? - Truth in Love Ministry

 Understand the Real Purpose Behind Their Request

 It’s important to know that missionaries aren’t mainly asking you to read for content.
 They’re hoping you’ll feel something.
-They believe that reading the Book of Mormon will produce a “burning in the bosom”—a special emotional confirmation that it’s true.
+They believe that reading the Book of Mormon will produce a “burning in the bosom,” a special emotional confirmation that it’s true.

 If this comes up, you can respond warmly:

-But when it comes to faith, I try not to rely just on my feelings.The Bible warns that my heart can be misleading (Jeremiah 17:9), and it encourages me to test everything against what God has already said (Acts 17:11; 1 John 4:1).
+“That is really interesting.
+I can relate a little, because sometimes I also feel strong emotions about things that matter deeply to me.
+But when it comes to my faith, I try not to rely only on feelings.
+The Bible tells me that my heart can be misleading (Jeremiah 17:9).
+That is why God instructs me to test everything against what he has already said (Acts 17:11; 1 John 4:1).

 This lets you explain your conviction lovingly, without making them feel attacked.